timescale/docs/api/time_weight.md

 ```

 ## Advanced usage notes
-Most cases will work out of the box, but for power users, or those who want to
+Most cases work out of the box, but for power users, or those who want to
 dive deeper, we've included a bit more context below.

 ### Interpolation methods details